I am a high school English teacher with a variety of perspectives on a variety of subjects.

 So after several days of digesting the latest round of NFL National Anthem protests, I found it hard to shake my annoyance.
 Not at the players message, but at their chosen time of protest.
 I say this not as a political statement, but as a consumer statement.

-As a paying NFL customer (Eagles season ticket holder since 2003) I expect to watch football, not political protest.
-I along with thousands of American’s hand over money for ever-increasing tickets that come with no guarantee of happiness (trust me, I was at two of the Eagles three consecutive NFC Championship losses in the early 2000s).
-They then bang me for nearly 10 bucks a beer and food entrees for anything that isn’t a hot dog, are at least $10 bucks a pop.
+As a paying NFL customer (Eagles season ticket holder since 2003) I expect to watch football, not a political protest.
+I, along with thousands of American’s, hand over money for ever-increasing tickets that come with no guarantee of happiness (trust me, I was at two of the Eagles three consecutive NFC Championship losses in the early 2000s).
+They then bang me for nearly 10 bucks a beer and food entrees for anything that isn’t a hot dog, are at least 10 bucks a pop.
 An extra cheese cup for Crab Fries is $2!

 My point is that I agree to pay the exorbitant ticket prices, I agree to get bilked for a sandwich and a soda, and I even agree to pay $25 to park.
 In return for this, I have certain expectations of my consumer experience.
 Actually, I have really one expectation and that is that the men on the field who are being paid handsomely for their services put forth the best effort possible.
 They are the employees of the organization who I am paying for a service, so I think that is a fair consumer expectation.